jboonstra/biblesearch_api_docs/notes.md

 ### PUT /notes/1.xml

-Updates the note identified by ID 1 with content of the submitted XML.
+Updates the note identified by ID=1 with content of the submitted XML.

 ## Delete

 ### DELETE /notes/1.xml

-Deletes the note identified by ID 1.
+Deletes the note identified by ID=1.

 *Please note:* The content-type header is not needed for DELETE requests, since you are not sending any XML to the ABS API.